top of page

 How we support women through perimenopause

 We understand that being advised to make changes to nutrition or lifestyle can feel overwhelming, particularly when symptoms are already affecting how you feel day to day.
-Our role is to provide clear, structured, and realistic guidance, offering support throughout each stage of your journey rather than expecting you to manage this alone.
+Our approach is to provide clear, structured, and realistic guidance, offering support throughout each stage of your journey rather than expecting you to manage this alone.

 All support is delivered following a comprehensive assessment and within our professional scope of practice.
 Where appropriate, we work alongside, and encourage collaboration with, primary care or other healthcare professionals to ensure care is coordinated and well-informed.